kaiwren/gsheets-template/README.md

       * Clone the AppsScript project to the local dir with `clasp clone <scriptId>`
     * Copy the contents of gsheets-template over to the dir
       * Ensure that the `.claspignore` file is also copied over
-      * Use `clasp status` to verify that the files copeid from the template under `src/` and `lib/` are not being ignored
+      * Use `clasp status` to verify that the files copied from the template under `src/` and `lib/` are not being ignored

-## Push from local to script.google.com
+      * To push from local to script.google.com
         * Enable Apps Script API: https://script.google.com/home/usersettings
         * Remember to update CHANGELOG.js as needed
-* `clasp status`
+        * `clasp status` to see which files will be pushed
         * `clasp push`

 ## Local vs script.google.com